nguyenhongson1996/water-quality-research/Readme.md

-# Water Quality Index Prediction
+# Algal Bloom Prediction

-##### Author: Levi (nguyenhongson.kstn.hust@gmail.com)
+##### Author: Levi (nguyenhongson.kstn.hust@gmail.com) et. al.

-#### Credit: This problem is given by Assoc.
+#### Credits: This problem is given by Assoc.
 Prof. Le Chi Ngoc.
-For more details about problem or dataset, please contact Prof. Le Chi Ngoc.
+For more details, please contact Prof. Le Chi Ngoc.

 ## Description

-Framework for experiment with Water Index Prediction problem.
-This dataset is closely related to this publication:
+This is an educational research framework for Algal Bloom Prediction problem.
+This work is closely related to this publication:

 - [Application of Machine Learning for eutrophication analysis and algal bloom prediction in an urban river: A 10-year study of the Han River, South Korea](https://www.sciencedirect.com/science/article/abs/pii/S0048969721041127?fbclid=IwY2xjawE_-45leHRuA2FlbQIxMAABHUKnb-7glbIBPBUhYsdWqfZk1zfe6rURGLAfg1HlmiNtIoWnKYpe8HWAjw_aem_i5PeffJUSm-RtxDPKi2ZXA)